Saving lives in future emergencies

 The adventure unfolds

-In the meantime, George’s monitoring system responds to the impact by changing his monitoring status to Critical.
-Streams of enhanced physiological data begin flowing to cloud servers, where powerful algorithms start analyzing them in real-time.
-In the other car, a 28-year-old mother and her two kids (5 and 7) are also wearing monitors; the father (31) had left his behind.
-Their monitoring systems also change their status to Critical and start transmitting and analyzing enhanced physiological data streams.
-These show that the mother and younger child are stable and doing well, while the older sibling is demonstrating signs of physical distress and anxiety.
-The father’s presence is noted by car sensors, but no real-time physiological data is yet available (7:50:17).
+George’s monitoring system responds by changing his status from Normal to Critical.
+Streams of enhanced physiological data flow from his wrist monitor to cloud servers, where powerful analytics and AI algorithms analyzed them in real-time (7:46: 05).
+In the other car, a 28-year-old mother and her children (5 and 7) are also wearing monitors; the father (31) had left his behind.
+Their monitors start transmitting and analyzing their physiological data.
+The mother and younger child are noted as stable, but the older brother is demonstrating signs of distress and anxiety.
+The father’s presence is captured by car sensors, but no real-time physiological data is available (7:50:17).

-Data and analysis from the accident victims are automatically made available to paramedics and emergency room personnel at the designated nearby hospital (7:51:00).
-As paramedics rush to the scene (7:51:20), emergency room staff begin evaluating the victims’ physiological status, while preparing to support the on-site paramedics and arranging to receive the injured (7:51:42).
-EMS ambulances arrive on scene (7:50:23) and paramedics begin evaluating the victims’ injuries (7:52:05).
-They quickly connect the unmonitored man to their mobile emergency monitoring systems and start transmitting his physiological data to the emergency room (7:55:25).
+The accident victims' physiological data and analysis are simultaneously transmitted to assigned paramedics and the emergency room at a nearby hospital (7:51:00).
+As the EMTs rush to the scene (7:51:20), emergency room staff start evaluating the victims’ condition.
+The ambulances arrived on scene at 7:50:23 and paramedics began evaluating the victims’ injuries.
+They quickly connect the unmonitored man to their mobile emergency monitoring systems and began transmitting his physiological data to the emergency room (7:55:25).
 All victims, including George who is experiencing cardiovascular difficulties are quickly stabilized and transported to the hospital (8:09:38).

-By the time the ambulances arrive at the hospital (8:10:00AM), the emergency room team has been fully briefed on the incoming patients’ conditions.
-They are armed with a wealth of monitoring data and algorithmic analysis that, for three of the four incoming patients, begin a few minutes before the accident.
-They also have medical records available for all of the patients, including the tourist from Colorado.
-A supporting team consisting of a cardiologist, orthopedic surgeon and pediatrician are briefed and provided with access to patient status and health information.
-They will be on standby and ready to support the emergency team should conditions demand (8:15:52).
-Welcome to the future of personal monitoring, emergency incident identification and response!
+By the time the ambulances arrive at the hospital (8:10:00AM), emergency room teams have evaluated a wealth of monitoring information and are ready to intervene.
+They also have electronic medical records for all the patients, including George, the tourist from Colorado.
+A supporting team consisting of a cardiologist, orthopedic surgeon and pediatrician arrive on site at 8:22:47 and are quickly briefed.
+They will be on standby and ready to support the emergency team as necessary.

-Dr. R. Adams Cowley is considered was a pioneer in the treatment of shock trauma.
-He coined the term "Golden Hour" to stress the importance of quickly getting trauma victims to emergency care.
+Dr. R. Adams Cowley is considered a pioneer in the treatment of shock trauma.
+He coined the term "Golden Hour" to stress the importance of getting trauma victims to emergency care without delay.

 In the 1960s, Dr. Adams Cowley of Baltimore’s University of Maryland Medical Center introduced the concept of the “Golden Hour” in cases of trauma.
-His experiences in post-World War II Europe and later in Baltimore suggested that patient survival and recovery improved significantly when treatment was quickly administered after an injury.
-His ideas had been validated through a US Army funded study he lead on how victims responded to trauma-induced shock.
-The results changed emergency response standards and solidified the concept of the Golden Hour, which remains influential sixty years later.
+His experiences in post-World War II Europe and Baltimore demonstrated that patient survival and recovery improved significantly when treatment was quickly administered.
+His ideas were validated by his US Army funded study of patient outcomes following trauma-induced shock.
+Dr. Crowley's work changed emergency response standards based on the Golden Hour principle he introduced more than sixty years ago.

-While some recent studies have challenged the Golden Hour principle, EMS guidelines continue to stress preparing and getting trauma patients to emergency rooms as soon as possible.
 Charlie Eisele, an editorial board member of the Journal of Emergency Medical Services, flight operations supervisor and flight paramedic for the Maryland State Police highlighted the influence of Dr. Crowley's work on modern emergency medical services.
 The job, he stated, is generally defined by three phases: “1) get to the patient quickly, 2) fix what we can fix and 3) quickly get the patient to the right hospital.
 Anything we can do to compress each of these time periods is good for the patient.
 We’ve known this in the traumatically injured, and now we use it for STEMI (heart attacks) and stroke patients; more are sure to follow.”
 Technologies like BioBeat's advanced patient monitoring allow ER staff to closely monitor patients before arrival and help EMT's deliver more advanced support.

 Tribute to R Adams Cowley, MD, University of Maryland Medical Center, accessed July 17, 2017, http://www.umm.edu/programs/shock-trauma/about/history